mikeallen-eco/river/output/Task3_project_impacts/README_Task3_plot_information.txt

 Plot T: Monthly average temperature (red points) and dissolved oxygen (blue points) downstream of the Hyper Humus site by year (May-October).
 Points represent the means of daily average values by month.
 The lighter colored lines show the same data for all the other sites monitored that year.

-Plot U: Monthly average temperature (red points) and dissolved oxygen (blue points) downstream of the County Line Dam site in 2016 and 2017 (May-October).
+Plot U: Monthly average temperature (red points) and dissolved oxygen (blue points) near the County Line Dam site in 2016-2021 (May-October).
 Points represent the means of daily average values by month.
 The lighter colored lines show the same data for all of the other sites monitored that year.
-Limited monitoring occurred downstream of County Line Dam in 2016.
+Limited monitoring occurred near County Line Dam in 2016.

+Plot V: Monthly average temperature (red points) and dissolved oxygen (blue points) near the tree planting restoration area in 2016-2021 (May-October).
+Points represent the means of daily average values by month.
+The lighter colored lines show the same data for all of the other sites monitored that year.

+Plot W: Monthly average temperature (red points) and dissolved oxygen (blue points) near the Columbia Dam in 2016-2021 (May-October).
+Points represent the means of daily average values by month.
+The lighter colored lines show the same data for all of the other sites monitored that year.

+Plot X: Temperature measurements at logger stations upstream, downstream, and within the impoundment of Columbia Dam over time (2016-2021).
+Data are the daily mean temperature measurements.
+Boxplots show the median (central line), 1st and 3rd quartiles (the box), and data 1.5 interquartile ranges from the median (the 'whiskers').
+Values greater than 1.5 interquartile ranges from the median are shown as points.

+Plot Y: Identical to plot X except the data are restricted to only July (the hottest month).
+This facilitates comparisons as it represents a consistent monitoring time frame across all years.

+Plot Z: Dissolved oxygen measurements at logger stations upstream, downstream, and within the impoundment of Columbia Dam over time (2016-2021).
+Data are the daily mean DO measurements (mg/L).
+Boxplots show the median (central line), 1st and 3rd quartiles (the box), and data 1.5 interquartile ranges from the median (the 'whiskers').
+Values greater than 1.5 interquartile ranges from the median are shown as points.

+Plot ZA: Identical to plot Z except the data are restricted to only July (the hottest month).
+This facilitates comparisons as it represents a consistent monitoring time frame across all years.

+Plot ZB: Monthly average temperature upstream, downstream, and within the former impoundment of Columbia Dam is shown for each year.
+Points represent the means of daily average temperature by month.
+The gray shaded area represents the daily minimum and maximum temperature value recorded for each day across all years of monitoring.
+The monthly means at the downstream station averaged 0.4 C warmer than the upstream station in 2016-2017, before dam removal.
+After dam removal (in 2019-2021), monthly means were more similar, with an average of 0.1 C warmer at downstream vs. upstream stations.

+Plot ZC: The difference in dissolved oxygen (left), temperature (middle), and turbidity (right) downstream vs. upstream of Columbia Dam by year.
+The underlying data are the downstream-upstream difference in daily average DO, temperature, or turbidity (log-transformed).
+Boxplots show the median (central line), 1st and 3rd quartiles (the box), and data 1.5 interquartile ranges from the median (the 'whiskers').
+Values greater than 1.5 interquartile ranges from the median are shown as points.